mesfind/bioinfo-python/_episodes/04-more-dataframes.md

 2         DM
 3         DM
 4         DM
-5         PF
-6         PE
-7         DM
         ...
+35544     AH
+35545     AH
+35546     RM
+35547     DO
+35548    NaN
+Name: species_id, Length: 35549, dtype: object
 ~~~
 {: .output}

-We can create an new object that contains the data within the `species_id`
+We can create a new object that contains the data within the `species_id`
 column as a pandas Series:

 ~~~